Abizern/PartialTable/README.markdown

 ##Acknowledgements

 - Daniel Thorpe for building on my idea.
-- Pete Calloway for gentle nudging.
+- Pete Callaway for gentle nudging.
 - The usual Twitter mob for looking at this.

 ##Requirements